-If you change your plans and return to Australia early or stay overseas longer make sure you know when your cover for each journey ends.
+If you change your plans and return to your home early or stay overseas longer make sure you know when your cover for each journey ends.
 Cover for each journey ends at whichever is the earliest:

-- on the date and time you return to Australia - on the last day you selected as your maximum trip duration - on the date your insurance ends.
+- on the date and time you return home;

+- on the last day you selected as your maximum trip duration; or

+- on the date your insurance ends.